 For example, if you use Outlook for emails, you may want to allow full access to all users in the office.
 You might also eventually realise that some users need to access their emails remotely and so you could use your CASB to grant those rights.
 Ongoing reviews of your CASB will allow you to make similar changes to controls as your company evolves and customer base grows.

 Compliance with legislation regarding customer data privacy and security is imperative.
 A cloud access security broker helps ensure your compliance and benchmarks your own security policies against that of regulatory requirements.

 Strengthening data security

-Your data is at its most vulnerable when it moves in and out of the cloud.
-Using advanced detection mechanisms, including fingerprinting, it’s possible to identify security threats while data is transitioning.
-The CASB will then give your onsite IT team the chance to intervene if they feel it’s necessary.
+Your corporate data is at its most vulnerable when it moves in and out of the cloud.
+Customer data leaks resulting from unauthorised sharing has become a common untoward incident.
+Using advanced detection mechanisms, including fingerprinting, it’s possible for a cloud access security broker to identify security threats while data is transitioning.
+The CASB gives your onsite IT team the chance to intervene when necessary.

-It’s often the case that security threats arise from mishaps rather than ill intent.
-For example, an employee could accidentally introduce malware to the cloud or your onsite network through what they upload or download.
-Although such instances are accidental, they’re also harmful.
+Security threats often arise from mishaps rather than malicious intent.
+An employee could accidentally introduce malware to the cloud or your network through what they upload or download from cloud applications.
+Although such instances are accidental, they’re still harmful.

 Overall, your cloud access security broker can manage risks, deliver security, or do both.
 In many cases, those who use a CASB opt for both in order to streamline their network’s security.